WilliamCheung2004/Bumper-Cars/README.md

 # Simple Bumper Cars Game in OpenGL using GLUT -
+A simple 3D bumper cars simulation built with OpenGL and GLUT.
+Drive a bumper car, explore the arena, and enjoy lighting effects and collision dynamics.

 ## Starting instructions:
 1. Download the zip file from [here](https://drive.google.com/file/d/1raFOiHgEf1FbrqpdGgbqAGtzlo0EReEj/view?usp=drive_link) and unzip